tekknolagi/isdt/lecture-notes/1-cli.md

 Lo!
 Your program calls `openat`, `read`, and `write`.

 strace is a powerful tool for understanding what software is doing.
-The course staff has used it to figure out why a program is hanging -- for example, maybe something went wrong with a file read, and `strace` shows it waiting for a `read()` to finish.
+The course staff has used it to figure out why a program is hanging---for example, maybe something went wrong with a file read, and `strace` shows it waiting for a `read()` to finish.